tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 Now we will look at the components of this pipeline in detail, and individually look at the outputs produced by each step in the pipeline.

 * In JupyterLab go to `~/tfx/tfx/examples/airflow_workshop/taxi/notebooks/` and open `notebook.ipynb`
-* Follow the notebook for the remaining instructions
+* Follow the notebook for the remaining instructions.